rashiniyasp/Cricket-Biomechanics-Analysis/README.md

 3.  **Run the Analysis Pipeline:**
     ```bash
-    # Note: Requires the video file in the inputs/ directory
+    # Note: Requires the video file in the inputs
     python main.py
     ```